lamarr-institute/lamarr-energy-tracker/README.md

 ## Usage

-LET should only be used for local setups without available energy monitoring.
+LET should be used for custom compute setups (e.g., desktop, workstation, laptop).
-If you use the [Lamarr Cluster](https://gitlab.tu-dortmund.de/lamarr/lamarr-public/cluster), your resource consumption will be automatically tracked soon, so you do not need to run LET.
+If you use the [Lamarr Cluster](https://gitlab.tu-dortmund.de/lamarr/lamarr-public/cluster), your resource consumption will be automatically tracked (more info soon), so you do not need to use LET.
-The following gives an idea of how LET can be included in your Python code:
+You can include LET in your Python code like this:

 ```python
 from lamarr_energy_tracker import EnergyTracker